007revad/Synology_SSH_key_setup/README.md

 ## 4. SSH into your NAS
 Now that we have a key pair, we have enabled SSH on the Synology NAS lets log in to configure the SSH authorized_keys (= our generated public key)

-Open a terminal and ssh into the server as below
+Open a terminal and ssh into the server with your admin-user, ip and custom port:

 `ssh {admin-user}@{nas-ip-or-host} -p {specifiedCustomPort}`

-Now run pwd command to verify your are in the {admin-user} user directory
+Now run `pwd` command to verify your are in the {admin-user} user directory.
+The result should be:

-command = pwd
-result = /volume1/homes/{admin-user}
+- `/volume1/homes/{admin-user}`